mattgemmell/Jekyll-Staging/README.markdown

 ## How do I use it?

-First, specify the two appropriate paths in the script's Configuration block, and check that the post file-extension ("markdown" by default) matches your posts and drafts.
+Run the gem without any arguments to see usage instructions.
+Be sure to run the gem from your Jekyll site's root directory.

-Then, run the script without any arguments to see usage instructions.
+On the first run (per site), you'll be asked three configuration questions.
+The appropriate options will be stored in a `.jekyll-stagingrc` file in your site's root.

 Basically: